Texas rabbi: Captor grew "belligerent" late in standoff

 Akram arrived in the U.S. recently on a tourist visa from Great Britain, according to a U.S. official who spoke on condition of anonymity because the information was not intended to be public.
 London’s Metropolitan Police said in a statement that its counter-terrorism police were liaising with U.S. authorities about the incident.

-FBI Special Agent in Charge Matt DeSarno said the hostage-taker was specifically focused on an issue not directly connected to the Jewish community.
-It wasn’t clear why Akram chose the synagogue, though the prison where Saddiqui is serving her sentence is in Fort Worth.
+FBI Special Agent in Charge Matt DeSarno had said Saturday night that the hostage-taker was specifically focused on an issue not directly connected to the Jewish community.
+It wasn’t clear why Akram chose the synagogue, though the prison where Siddiqui is serving her sentence is in Fort Worth.

+On Sunday night, the FBI issued a statement calling the ordeal “a terrorism-related matter, in which the Jewish community was targeted.”
+The agency said the Joint Terrorism Task Force is investigating.

 Michael Finfer, the president of the congregation, said in a statement “there was a one in a million chance that the gunman picked our congregation.”